ciena-frost/ember-frost-cookbook/testing/unit/model.md

-# Recipe for: Testing an Model
+# Recipe for: Testing a Model

 ## The Model